 One of he most unique small block white field blends to be found.
 Started in 2010 and completed to it’s current configuration in 2016, the block is a patchwork of old California white varieties that more typically produced ‘Chablis” in the 1940-50’s.
 Trousseau Gris (known then as Grey Riesling, Butschera (known as Green Hungarian), Chenin Blanc, Chasselas Dore and Vermentino is the composition.
 The block is picked as one and fermented together to produce a white heritage wine.
 We do not make this wine, we work with cutting edge winemakers who produces it.
 Currently it is under Forlorn Hope label, simply called King Andrews through the 2017 vintage.
 With great excitement of exploration, beginning 2018 Martha Stoumen will take over the fruit and label it under her namesake Martha Stoumen Wines .
 We are not aware of another single vineyard with this configuration, nor a white wine that represents a combination of these heritage varieties truly field blended and vinified together in the modern era of hands off in the cellar.

-Suisun Valley Passport Sunday: Sunday April 15, 2018 11AM to 4PM – Suisun Valley Wine Coop
+Suisun Valley Passport Sunday: COVID dependent June, 2021 12 noon to 4PM – Suisun Valley Wine Coop

 In the mean time we continue to pour wines outdoors this 20/21 winter at Suisun Valley Wine Co-op.
 An outdoor fireplace helps keep guest warm in, new deck chairs and blankets.
 With the Holiday season coming the tradition of staying open daily over Christmas and New Year weeks continues.

 Follow King Andrews Vineyards on Facebook for frequent updates posted from vineyard, cellar, tasting room and Suisun Valley.